 The International Communication Project

-Launched in 2014, the International Communication Project (ICP) advocates for people with communication disabilities, as well as their families; caregivers, and communication professionals.
-The ICP highlights the importance of human communication, and how communication disabilities significantly impact every aspect of life.
+Launched in 2014, the International Communication Project (ICP) advocates for people with communication disabilities, as well as their families, caregivers and communication professionals.
+The ICP highlights the importance of human communication and how communication disabilities significantly impact all aspects of life.

-However, the authors of this report acknowledge that people with communication disabilities may not be included in this estimate, despite the fact that they encounter significant difficulties in their daily lives.
+However, the authors of this report acknowledge that people with communication disabilities may not be included in this estimate, despite the fact that they encounter difficulties that significantly impact their daily lives.

 The Royal College of Speech and Language Therapists (RCSLT) is a founding member of the ICP.